Since Google’s Guides are Lacking for using GP for the computer, I figure I’ll fill in some of the blanks. Google’s Guide can be seen here.

 There are Four ways to upload to Google Photos

-- Google has an uploader for Mac and PC which can be installed from the app downloads button in the sidebar on the left.
+- Google has an uploader for Mac and PC which can be installed from the app downloads button in the sidebar on the left (of Google Photos).
 If you don’t see the sidebar, try clicking the three lines in the upper left corner.

 - From the Upload button in Google Photos.
 To the right of the search bar, you will see an up arrow that if you hover over it, will show the word Upload.

 - You can also drag a photo from Windows Explorer or Finder into the Google Photos window.
 So if you have GP open in your browser, drag a photo to it and it should start uploading.